 - Explain the procedure to be followed:

-- all questioning will take place under your direction.
+- All questions will take place under your direction.

-- after the employee has completed cross examination, management or the Chairperson may ask clarifying questions.
+- After the employee has completed cross-examination, the management or the Chairperson may ask clarifying questions.

-- after the witness for the defense has given evidence, management will be given an opportunity to cross examine that witness.
+- After the witness for the defence has given evidence, management will be given an opportunity to cross-examine that witness.

 - The Chairperson may also question witnesses

 - Any adjournments will be at your discretion

 Once the procedure has been explained, the next steps to be taken are: